FLUPS -- a flexible and performant massively parallel Fourier transform library: Methodology

 The presented library relies on \fftw to take care of the FFT computations.
 For performance reasons, the authors of \fftw adapt the length of the provided data to avoid any trivially null computations.
 As \flups combines different types of FFTs and supports different boundary conditions, we have chosen to use the same convention for all the different cases (regardless of the type of FFTs):

-\begin{itemize} \item cell-centred layout: $f_j \triangleq f ( x_j) $ where $x_j = \left( j + 1/2 \right) h $ with $j \in \left[ 0 \;;\; N-1 \right]$ and $h = L/N$. \item node-centred layout: $ f_j \triangleq f ( x_j) $ where $x_j = \left( i \right) h $ with $j \in \left[ 0 \;;\; N \right]$ and $h = L/N$. \end{itemize} We note that when considering the node-centered configuration the number of information is $N+1$, instead of $N$ for the cell-centered layout.
-Specifically to the node-centered layout, the last point $u_N$ is crucial in some configurations such as the even boundary condition.
+\revthree{As commonly defined in PDE simulations, a multidimensional grid with a physical size of $L_i$ contains $N_i$ data in the $i$th dimension (\eg{} in 3D: $L_x \times L_y \times L_z$ with $N_x \times N_y \times N_z$ data).
+The data might be organized either in a node-centered or cell-centered data layout, defined for the $i$th dimension as:} \begin{itemize} \item cell-centred layout: $f_j \triangleq f ( x_j) $ where $x_j = \left( j + 1/2 \right) h $ with $j \in \left[ 0 \;;\; N-1 \right]$ and $h = L/N$. \item node-centred layout: $ f_j \triangleq f ( x_j) $ where $x_j = \left(\revtwo{ j }\right) h $ with $j \in \left[ 0 \;;\; N \right]$ and $h = L/N$. \end{itemize} We note that when considering the node-centered configuration the \us{data size} is $N+1$, instead of $N$ for the cell-centered layout.
+Specifically to the node-centered layout, the last point \typo{$f_N$} is crucial in some configurations such as the even boundary condition.
 However the information is sometimes duplicated when considering periodic boundary conditions.
-In the latter case the boundary points ($0$ and $N$) must match the imposed boundary conditions and might or not be used by \flups depending on the chosen FFT.
-Nevertheless for an improved usability we ensure that those duplicated points contain the correct information in the end result.
+In the latter case, the boundary points ($0$ and $N$) must match the imposed boundary conditions and \revtwo{might be used (or not)} by \flups depending on the chosen FFT.
+Nevertheless for an improved usability we ensure that those duplicated points contain the correct information in the end result. \revthree{Finally, as the rest of this section relates to 1D definitions, we simplify the notation by using $N$ instead of $N_i$ and $L$ for $L_i$ when appropriate.}